New & Used Lincoln MKC: In Depth

 The MKC's pretty exterior theme wears the latest rendition of Lincoln's split-wing grille, though the rear may be the most interesting angle, with its full-width taillamps.The MKC's base powertrain is the same 240-horsepower, 2.0-liter turbocharged four-cylinder that's available in the Escape; it can be had with either front- or all-wheel drive.
 The upgraded engine is a new 2.3-liter turbocharged in-line four with 275 horsepower and 300 pound-feet of torque, also available with front- or all-wheel drive.
 This engine is also being offered in the new Ford Mustang.

-The MKC shares the Escape's electric power steering, and its basic suspension, but the Lincoln crossover can also be equipped with a set of adaptive dampers that drivers can set in comfort, sport, or normal position for a more finely tuned ride.
+The MKC shares the Escape's electric power steering and its basic suspension, but the Lincoln crossover can also be equipped with a set of adaptive dampers that drivers can set in comfort, sport, or normal modes for a more finely tuned ride.
 The MKC comes with 18-inch wheels, and 19-inch wheels are an option.

 Inside, there's nearly the same interior space as in the snug-fitting Ford crossover--the Escape is somewhere between a Hyundai Tucson and Santa Fe in wheelbase and overall length.
 The sensation of space is greater in the Lincoln, with its different console design.
 It passes on a conventional shift lever: pushbuttons located on the left side of the center stack activate the transmission, and a raft of new buttons give some easier shortcuts into its MyLincoln Touch infotainment system.
 Leather and wood trim are available.

 Split-folding and reclining back seats are included in the MKC as well.
 The available power tailgate can be opened with the wave of a foot under the bumper.